nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

 ## Repository Configuration

 When defining a Git repository for Nautobot to consume, the `name`, `remote URL`, and `branch` parameters are mandatory - the name acts as a unique identifier, and the remote URL and branch are needed for Nautobot to be able to locate and access the specified repository.
-Additionally, if the repository is private on GitHub, you may specify a [`token`](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) that can be used to grant access to the repository.
+Additionally, if the repository is private you may specify a `token` and the token `username` that can be used to grant access to the repository.

+The token implementation can vary from Git provider to Git provider, the following providers have been confirmed to work.
+In theory, additional providers using the same pattern will work, but there is currently no specific support for all providers.

+* GitHub's [`token`](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) does not require a `username`.
+* GitLab's [`token`](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) requires a `username`, conventions are to use "oauth2".
+In addition, GitLab's [`deploy tokens`](https://docs.gitlab.com/ee/user/project/deploy_tokens/) are also supported.
+* For Bitbucket, there are two options [`Personal Access Tokens`](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) or [`oauth2`](https://developer.atlassian.com/cloud/bitbucket/oauth-2/) depending on product.

 Whenever a Git repository record is created, updated, or deleted, Nautobot automatically enqueues a background task that will asynchronously execute to clone, fetch, or delete a local copy of the Git repository on the filesystem (located under `GIT_ROOT`) and then create, update, and/or delete any database records managed by this repository.
 The progress and eventual outcome of this background task are recorded as a `JobResult` record that may be viewed from the Git repository user interface.